Bilingual Authorization

-LMU is proud to offer educators a bilingual authorization in Cantonese, Mandarin, or Spanish, with coursework integrated in a master‘s degree or as a stand-alone program for current teaching credential holders.
-Receive individualized advisement and support throughout.
-In partnership with schools and districts across California, we invite you to join the legacy of LMU teaching alumni making a difference across communities.
+LMU is proud to offer educators a bilingual authorization in Cantonese, Mandarin, or Spanish, with coursework integrated in a master‘s degree or as a stand-alone program for current teaching credential holders

-California schools are enriched by diverse linguistic and cultural assets of K-12 students, making the need for bilingual teachers more pressing than ever.
-Intertwine your creative teaching skills with advanced certification via a bilingual authorization to teach in two languages (English plus Cantonese, Korean, Mandarin, or Spanish).
+With roughly 40 percent of K-12 students in California speaking a non-English language at home, the need for bilingual educators across the state is more pressing than ever.
+Intertwine your teaching skills with advanced certification at LMU to earn a bilingual authorization to teach in two languages (English plus Cantonese, Mandarin, or Spanish).

 Program Options